Balagangadharanatha Swamiji: Biography

-Initiated at the age of nineteen, Shri Swamiji spent his initial years mastering the Vedas and other sacred texts under the tutelage of his Guru Shri Ramanandanatha Swamiji.
+Initiated at the age of nineteen, he spent his initial years mastering the Vedas and other sacred texts under the tutelage of his Guru Ramanandanatha Swamiji.

-Shri Shri Shri Balagangadharanatha Mahaswamiji took over as the 71st Pontiff of the ancient Natha Center of Worship, Shri Adichunchanagiri Math, on 24 September 1974 at the age of 30.
-He was of the line of Shri Bhakthanatha Swamiji, Shri Chandrashekaranatha Swamiji and Shri Ramanandanatha Swamiji of the ‘Natha Pantha’ (Parampara).
+Balagangadharanatha swamiji took over as the 71st Pontiff of the ancient Natha Center of Worship, Shri Adichunchanagiri Math, on 24 September 1974 at the age of 30.
+He was of the line of Bhakthanatha Swamiji, Chandrashekaranatha Swamiji and Ramanandanatha Swamiji of the ‘Natha Pantha’ (Parampara).

-Balagangadharanatha Swamiji died on 13 January 2013, five days before his 68th birthday, due to kidney failure.
+Balagangadharanatha Swamiji died on 13 January 2013, at age 64, due to kidney failure.
 He was undergoing treatment at BGS Global Hospital, under his control, in Kengeri after his blood pressure went out of control during dialysis.

 The mutt witnessed a revolutionary progress under his leadership with several of his flagship projects in education, religion and social service.
 The seer focused on providing humanitarian services including providing basic necessities like food, education and health for lakhs of people during the last four decades.